Transmission Electron Aberration-corrected Microscope Project: Hardware

 The TEAM is based on a commercial FEI Titan 80–300 electron microscope, which can be operated at voltages between 80 and 300 keV, both in TEM and scanning transmission electron microscopy (STEM) modes.
 To minimize the mechanical vibrations, the microscope is located in a separate room within a sound-proof enclosure and is operated remotely.
 The electron source is a Schottky type field emission gun with a relatively low energy spread of 0.8 eV at 300 keV.
-In order to reduce chromatic aberrations, this spread is further lowered to 0.13 eV at 300 keV and 0.08 eV at 80 kV using a Wien-filter type monochromator.
+In order to reduce chromatic aberrations, this spread is further lowered to 0.13 eV at 300 keV and 0.08 eV at 80 keV using a Wien-filter type monochromator.
 Both the illumination lens, which is located above the sample and is conventionally called the condenser lens, and the collection lens (called the objective lens) are equipped with fifth-order spherical aberration correctors.
 The electrons are further energy filtered by a GIF filter and detected by a CCD camera.
 The filter makes it possible to select electrons scattered by specific chemical elements and so identify individual atoms in the sample being studied.

 Applications

 The TEAM has been tested on various crystalline solids, resolving individual atoms in GaN ([211] orientation), germanium ([114]), gold ([111]) and others, and reaching the spatial resolution below 0.05 nm (about 0.045 nm).
 In the images of graphene—a single sheet of graphite—not only the atoms, but also the chemical bonds could be observed.
 A movie has been recorded inside the microscope showing hopping of individual carbon atoms around a hole punched in a graphene sheet.
-Similar pictures, resolving carbon atoms and bonds between them, have been independently produced for pentacene—a planar organic molecule consisting of five carbon rings—using a very different microscopy technique, atomic force microscopy (AFM).
-In AFM, the atoms are probed not by electrons, but by a sharp vibrating tip.